How to Write a Manifesto

 Steps

-1. DOWN: Pull people into the depth of your problem or the seriousness of the situation.
-Some scripts have the first half be unsettlingly positive.
+1. FALL: Pull people into the depth of your problem or the seriousness of the situation.
+Some scripts have the "rst half be unsettlingly positive.

-1. TURN: A single word or short phrase that signals a shift toward your concept.
+1. TURN: A single word or short phrase that signals a shift toward your concept or better way.
 This is when the hopeful music starts.

-1. UPWARD: The mirror image of the decent, usually showing how the world is changed through your new POV—good examples, rewriting the story, etc.
+1. RISE: The mirror image of the decent, usually showing how the world is changed through your new POV, such as good examples, rewriting the story, etc

 Template